-Sample practice plan for week nine of the FUNdamentals 1 stage of Children's Ringette.
+Sample practice plan for week six of the FUNdamentals stage of Children's Ringette.

-- Keep activity level high to maximize the quality of learning of your practice - Minimize explanation, demonstration and setup time
+- Should coach and participant numbers allow, the activities and games can be done in stations to maximize activity time of participants. - Keep activity level high to maximize the quality of learning of your practice - Minimize explanation, demonstration and setup time

-Sample practice plan for week nine of the FUNdamentals 1 stage of Children's Ringette.
+Sample practice plan for week six of the FUNdamentals stage of Children's Ringette.